vickmuir/vpc-on-classic-block-storage/block_storage_is_encryption.md

 1. Provision the [{{site.data.keyword.keymanagementserviceshort}}](/docs/services/key-protect?topic=key-protect-provision#provision) service.

-   Provisioning a new {{site.data.keyword.keymanagementserviceshort}} service instance ensures that it includes the most recent updates that are required for customer managed encryption of block storage volumes. {{site.data.keyword.keymanagementserviceshort}} instances created in 2019 include the extension that is required to support customer managed encryption.
+   Provisioning a new {{site.data.keyword.keymanagementserviceshort}} service instance ensures that it includes the most recent updates that are required for customer-managed encryption of block storage volumes. {{site.data.keyword.keymanagementserviceshort}} instances created in 2019 include the extension that is required to support customer-managed encryption.
    {: tip}

 2. [Create](/docs/services/key-protect?topic=key-protect-create-root-keys#create-root-keys) or